spencerhcheng/holberton-system_engineering-devops/w2/d2/lecture_notes.md

 [ [0, 4], [1, 3] ]
 ```

-Note: the order of the indices matters
+Note: the order of the indices matters.

 ## Data Modeling